Cadence Bank: Insurance acquisitions

 In April 1999, the bank acquired Stewart, Sneed, Hewes Group of Gulfport, Mississippi.

 In April 2003, the bank acquired WMS, LLC of Baton Rouge, Louisiana, which operated under the name of Wright & Percy Insurance.
 Also, in July of the same year, the bank acquired Ramsey, Krug, Farrell and Lensing, Inc. of Little Rock, Arkansas.

 In February 2008, the bank acquired JMG/IC Insurance Agency, Inc. of Nacogdoches, Texas.

 In June 2012, the bank acquired The Securance Group, Inc. of Brewton, Alabama.

 In December 2013, the bank acquired GEM Insurance Agencies of Houston, Texas.

 In April 2014, the bank acquired Knox Insurance Group, LLC of Lafayette, Louisiana.

 In December 2016, the bank acquired Waguespack & Associates Insurance, Inc. of Gonzales, Louisiana.

 Services offered

-Cadence offers checking and savings accounts, loans, credit cards, wealth management, insurance, and financial advice.
-It also offers conforming, FHA, Jumbo, VA, and USDA mortgages as well as HELOCs.
-For businesses, it offers small business banking and treasury management services.
+Cadence offered checking and savings accounts, loans, credit cards, wealth management, insurance, and financial advice.
+It also offered conforming, FHA, Jumbo, VA, and USDA mortgages as well as HELOCs.
+For businesses, it offered small business banking and treasury management services.